Common time management problems (+ how to solve them)

 In this article, we’ll go over:

-- What problems poor time management can cause, so we can recognize the importance of good time management;
+- What problems poor time management can cause (so we can recognize the importance of good time management), and

-- And finally, common time management mistakes and how to solve them, because we all make them sometimes.
+- Common time management mistakes and how to solve them (because we all make them sometimes).

 Signs of poor time management

-It’s hard to find a space that is completely free of distractions, but we can do our best to optimize our working space to be as distraction-free as possible.
+It’s hard to find a space that is completely free from distractions, but we can do our best to optimize our working space to be as distraction-free as possible.

-The first step is to find out what distracts you the most.
-Are those notifications on your phone?
-Talking to your coworkers?
-Street noises?
+The first step is to find out what distracts you the most:

-After you figure out what it is, it will be easier to manage and avoid it.
+After you figure out what it is, it will be easier to manage distractions and avoid them.

-We’ve all been stuck in the traffic, or our alarm didn’t go off for some reason.
-We’re human and accidents happen, but being constantly late is something different.
-It’s disrespectful to others and their time.
+We all know how it feels to be stuck in traffic and rush through the morning because our alarm didn’t go off.
+We’re human, and accidents happen.
+But, being constantly late is more than a slight accident — it’s disrespectful to others and their time.

 Few minutes of waiting here and there tends to add up quickly, which results in a lot of wasted time.

-Just as being late, if it happens rarely and for a good reason, it can be filed under “things happen”.
-On the other hand, frequently missing deadlines will seriously impair your professional reputation.
+Just as being late, if missing deadlines happens rarely and for a good reason, it can be filed under “things happen”.
+On the other hand, frequently missing deadlines could seriously impair your professional reputation.

-If you happen to miss deadlines often, you should try to figure out why – the most common reasons are procrastination, being unable to organize your time effectively, or because you should delegate and outsource more.
+If you happen to miss deadlines often — you should try to figure out why.
+Some of the most common reasons include:

 Do you feel like you’re constantly in a rush?
-There never seems to be enough time to do everything you’ve planned?
+Does it seem like there’s never enough time to do everything you’ve planned?

-It could be either because you’re waiting until the last minute or because you have too many things on your plate, so you’re struggling to complete all the tasks.
+This could be either because you’re waiting until the last minute, or because you have too many things on your plate, so you’re struggling to complete all the tasks.